Hannah Ritchie, PhD

 - How much can we individually have an impact?

-- What foot choices are better/worse from an environmental perspective?
+- What food choices are better/worse from an environmental perspective?

 - Putting the carbon footprint of food production in context